Employers Liability Insurance protects against suits from on-the-job injuries or illnesses.

-Employers’ Liability Insurance is typically sold as part of a workers’ compensation policy.
-It is often referred to as “Part 2” of workers’ compensation.
-While workers’ compensation insurance (Part 1) covers medical expenses and lost wages for an employee who gets sick or injured on the job, Employers’ Liability Insurance will cover your business if an employee sues your company for additional damages, outside of what is covered under workers’ comp.
+Employers Liability Insurance covers your business if an employee sues your company for a work-related injury or illness, outside of what is covered under workers’ compensation insurance.
+Employers Liability coverage is typically sold as part of a worker’s comp policy and is often referred to as “Part 2” of workers’ compensation.
+While workers’ compensation insurance (Part 1) covers medical expenses and lost wages for an employee who gets sick or injured on the job, Employers Liability Insurance protects your business from additional liability.
 As we will explain in this article, there are a number of different types of lawsuits that an employee or a family member of an employee can bring against your business after a job-related injury or illness that worker’s compensation and general liability insurance will not cover.

 The National Safety Council reports that approximately 4.6 million workers are injured on the job every year.
 Some of the most common activities that cause injury are lifting heavy objects, carrying out repetitive motions, getting struck by equipment, and slips and falls.
 Although the five industries most likely to see worker injuries are service, transportation, manufacturing, installation/repair, and construction, workers in any type of job can get injured or become ill.